As a fully licensed and equipped optometric practice, Southwind Eyecare offers a complete range of eye care services to all our patients.

 Eye Health Evaluation

-With our years of experience in diagnosing and treating typical vision disorders such as nearsightedness, farsightedness, amblyopia, presbyopia, cataracts, macular degeneration and diabetic retinopathy, Dr. Hansen and Dr. Whittredge and their team are equipped to provide appropriate therapeutic medical eye care.
+With our years of experience in diagnosing and treating typical vision disorders such as nearsightedness, farsightedness, amblyopia, presbyopia, cataracts, macular degeneration and diabetic retinopathy, Dr. Hansen, Dr. Whittredge and Dr. Lorson and their team are equipped to provide appropriate therapeutic medical eye care.

 At the same time, the Southwind Eyecare team offers a wide array of high quality eye care products at reasonable prices.
 Our patients never pay too much for the best quality in eyeglasses, contact lenses, sunglasses, progressive and bifocal lenses, and outstanding service.